OH-Seoyoung/Training_for_Research/README.md

 # Training for Research (20210302 ~ )
-- Studying for the weekly research seminar in Mathematics
+- Study for the weekly research seminar in Mathematics

 ## 1. Neural Networks Basics (20210408)
 - Neural Networks, Logistic Regression, Gradient Descent